 The estimation of the corporate cost of capital.
+How debt may increase the value of the firm.
 The WACC: what it means and what it doesn't mean.
 The estimation of the divisional cost of capital.
 Required pre-reading: Timothy Luehrman and Joel Hailprin, [i]Midland Energy Resources, Inc.: Cost of Capital[/i], Harvard Business Publishing, 4129, 2009